jonganc/manythreads/src/pages/blog/gatsby-blog/index.md

 ## Server-side rendering

-Getting server-side rendering working (i.e. so the initial page load from the server is an html file, then future page loads use js) was a bit of a pain.
+Getting server-side rendering working (i.e. so the initial page load from the server is an html file, then future page loads use JavaScript) was a bit of a pain.
 First of all, I had no experience with it.
-However, the example for Gatsby provided by material UI is a bit fragile and/or not yet fully set up Gatsby v2.
+However, the example for Gatsby provided by material UI is a bit fragile and/or not yet fully set up for Gatsby v2.

-The idea
+The main moving component is the CSS-in-JS library JSS.
+Components have to register their styles with a Material UI provider `MuiThemeProvider` that knows the theme and that takes of making the style sheets (see my [MuiRoot.tsx](https://github.com/jonganc/manythreads/blob/master/src/components/_all/withMuiRoot.tsx)).

+This has to be done is a particular way on the server side, using the `JssProvider` component, which as far as I can tell, provides a way of turning the accumulated styles into a an appropriate `<style>` tag.

+Material UI uses JSS under the covers and to get things working, there are a number variables that need to be passed around.

 ## To improve